gnif/LookingGlass/doc/troubleshooting.rst

 ###############

 Start with the symptom below.
-Avoid changing polling, synchronization or renderer options until the basic producer, shared-memory and version checks pass.
+Avoid changing polling, synchronization or renderer options until the basic server, shared-memory and version checks pass.

 .. toctree::